cr7jrsuii/Lego-City-Undercover-Decompilation/README.md

 - improve README.md
 - update BUILDING.md and CONTRIBUTING.md
 - add setup guide, explaination for ./tools
-- verify compiler version
 - update BUILDING.md
 - add GitHub actions for linting and building
 - fix lint.py
-- Create Discord server(?)
-- create a structure for the project based on the symbols
+- create a file structure for the functions/classes based on the symbols
 - Code style guidelines
-- add progress tracking to description using GitHub actions
 - Build project using GitHub actions and verify against binary
-- file structure for functions/classes and the whole decompilation

 ## Why Nintendo Switch Edition?
 The Nintendo Switch Edition has symbols, making it a good base for decompilation.
 The Wii U Edition doesn't have symbols